IML-DKFZ/values/uncertainty_modeling/README.md

 ## Running a training

 For running a training, execute ```main.py``` with the appropriate configuration for the setup you want to train.
-For example on how to configure a training, see the config files in the ```configs``` subfolder.
+For examples on how to configure a training, see the config files in the ```configs``` subfolder.
 Generally, there are entry files on the top level of this folder, e.g. ```softmax_config.yaml``` which themselves include different datamodules, models, etc., specified in the corresponding subfolders.
 The structure for the entry configuration is like this:

 ```yaml